Identifying Birds

 American Kestrel

 The American Kestrel is North America's smallest falcon and one of the prettiest birds that might visit a suburban yard.
 Males have a rust-colored back and tail with blue-gray wings and a distinctive face pattern of two vertical black "mustache" stripes.
-Females are more uniformly rust-colored.
+Females are more uniformly rust-colored, roughly 9 to 12 inches long and slightly larger than males, a size difference typical of falcons generally.

-Kestrels hover frequently over open ground while hunting insects and small rodents.
+Kestrels hover frequently over open ground while hunting insects and small rodents, sometimes holding almost perfectly still in the air by facing directly into the wind.
 They prefer perching on telephone wires or dead tree tops, not dense shrubs.
 If you see a small, colorful raptor hovering above the lawn, it is almost certainly a kestrel.

 Cooper's Hawk vs Sharp-shinned: The Trickiest ID in Backyard Birding

-If you spend any time reading about birds of prey identification, you will quickly learn that "Coop vs. Sharpie" is a perennial debate even among experienced birders.
-Here are the most reliable field marks to focus on.
+If you spend any time reading about birds of prey identification, you will quickly learn that "Coop vs. Sharpie" is a perennial debate even among experienced birders, and Audubon's own beginner's guide to the pair leans on the same handful of field marks described below rather than any single silver-bullet trick.
+Here are the most reliable ones to focus on.

 A few caveats worth keeping in mind:

 When you cannot settle on one, it is completely reasonable to record "accipiter sp." in your notes.
-Many experienced birders do exactly that.
+Many experienced birders do exactly that, and even published field guide authors note that some individual birds are simply not safely identifiable from a single brief look.

 How to Read Hawks in Flight